Quanyails/sine-qua-non/posts/mental-health/2024-05-09_emotional-health-retrospective.md

 - When I was a kid, I'd see all of these other happy kids at school and figure they were _really_ good about keeping up appearances outside the house.
 - I'd see all of these romances on TV (not even steamy ones) and was surprised how popular this specific fantasy was.
 Likewise, I was under the impression stuff meant for mature/adult audiences were, like, violent slasher films and figured people grew into that sort of taste.
 - Ever get stage fright from everyday social interactions?
 I assumed people I met on the street were two-faced and secretly judged me when we talked.
-Afterwards, I imagined them secretly picking over every word I said and thinking how bad I was.
+Afterward, I imagined them secretly picking over every word I said and thinking how bad I was.
 - [2024-08-19] I assumed there was some hidden trick to how society worked and people were keeping it a secret from me.
 - I assumed everyone who acted friendly wanted to exploit or scam me.
 Likewise, I assumed everyone who gave me recommendations wanted to sell me something.
 In general, I had a hard time forging connections with and trusting other people.
 (However, one friend managed to convince me how they couldn't be deceiving me _years_ into knowing each other.)
 - [2024-08-28] I never understood why women would consider dressing in attractive clothing/putting on makeup/etc. when those actions just put them at greater risk at being harassed.